subsquid/docs/docs/solana_indexing/sdk/solana-batch/context-interfaces.md

 # Block data for Solana

-`SolanaBatchProcessor` follows the common [squid processor architecture](/sdk/overview), in which data processing happens within the [batch handler](/sdk/overview/#processorrun), a function repeatedly called on batches of on-chain data.
-The function takes a single argument called "batch context".
-Its structure follows the [common batch context layout](/sdk/overview/#batch-context), with `ctx.blocks` being an array of `Block` objects containing the data to be processed, aligned at the block level.
+Solana Squid SDK consists of `DataSourceBuilder` and `SolanaBatchProcessor`, in which data processing happens within the [batch handler](/sdk/overview/#processorrun), a function repeatedly called on batches of on-chain data. `ctx.blocks` is an array of `Block` objects containing the data to be processed, aligned at the block level.

 For `SolanaBatchProcessor` the `Block` interface is defined as follows: